ahmedatwa/CI4-Freelancer/README.md

 ## Install ##
 * install .SQL file located in install folder to your new DB
-* open App.php in admin->config/catalog->config folder change baseURL::httpCatalog to your domain name
+* open App.php in admin=>config/catalog=>config folder change baseURL & httpCatalog to your domain name
-* open Database.php in admin->config/catalog->config folder, add your DB connection params.
+* open Database.php in admin=>config/catalog=>config folder, add your DB connection params.

 ## Description ##
 Freelancer Platform to help people find paid quick, paid Jobs in no time.